-Cardamom spice as a regular dietary inclusion will mirror ancient uses, or you can utilize the more targeted benefits of the essential oil.
+Cardamom spice as a regular dietary inclusion will mirror ancient uses, or you can use the more concentrated essential oil, with proper dilution of course.
 These studies reflect some of the more exciting things we know about cardamom essential oil.

 Some of them will be specifically about black cardamom, while most will be for the more common true cardamom.
 In any case, they all give us a good understanding of how best to use cardamom essential oil in our natural remedies medicine cabinet.

-As a whole spice, cardamom is among the Indian culinary choices that scavenge for free radicals and help the body to detoxify.
+As a whole spice, cardamom is among the Indian culinary choices that have demonstrated free radical scavenging capabilities in vitro.
 (3) As an essential oil, black cardamom is especially potent as an antioxidant, with “significant activities in all antioxidant assays,” as well as antifungal activity.
 (4)

-Indications: A drop in culinary preparations; topical preparations for antioxidant rejuvenation.
+Indications: A drop in culinary preparations; topical preparations for antioxidant benefits.

 The ginger family is renowned for its digestive benefits, from healing and protective abilities to nausea relief.
-Like ginger, cardamom essential oil is a good aromatherapy option for nausea, having been evaluated for post-operative nausea with good results.
+Like ginger, cardamom essential oil is a good aromatherapy option for nausea, having been evaluated as a part of a blend for post-operative nausea.
 (5) True cardamom in various forms, including essential oil, has been evaluated for its protective effects against ulcers, and found to have “significantly inhibited gastric lesions.”
 (6)

 Indications: Inhalation for nausea relief; culinary inclusion for digestive improvement and protection.

 The potential for cancer-preventive effects of essential oils to be used in our everyday lives is exciting and promising for the future.
-Alongside other potent antioxidants, the essential oil content in cardamom shows anti-tumor potential.
+Alongside other potent antioxidants, the in silico studies demonstrate cardamom’s anti-tumor potential.
 (7) As with all essential oils, studies are underway to determine exactly how we can best utilize these benefits to prevent cancer and perhaps treat it.
 Until that day, we can rest easy knowing that our regular essential oil routines are contributing to overall health.

 Indications: Inhalation, topical, and culinary use to access potential chemopreventive properties.

 Essential oils of the major spices and ginger family are often antibacterial, adding a warm touch to a citrus cleaning spray.
 In 2007, researchers tested this group of oils for their major components and ability to mitigate the growth of bacteria.
-Black cardamom in particular was found to “inhibit growth of all tested bacteria,” including E. coli, Staph. aureus, and Listeria.
-(8) The scent of cardamom mixes well with other antibacterial oils, creating the potential for some incredible synergy in fun combinations – including antimicrobial oral rinses.
+The scent of cardamom mixes well with other antibacterial oils, creating the potential for some incredible synergy in fun combinations – including antimicrobial oral rinses.